DevSilv/DevSilv.github.io/_posts/2018/08/01/2018-08-01-my-grammar-ortography-writing-style.md

 ---
 layout: post
-title: "the grammar, orthography and writing style of my articles"
+title: "The grammar, orthography and writing style of my articles"
 date: 2018-08-01
 tags: blogging
 ---